FEDERAL TAX ISSUES FOR ASSOCIATIONS AND MEMBERS

-Taxation of royalty income was included in the original Senate bill but was removed after opposition from ASAE and hundreds of other associations.
+Taxation of royalty income: This provision was in the original Senate bill but was removed after opposition from ASAE and hundreds of other associations.
 ASAE and others contended that royalties should not be taxed when the organization has entered into a licensing arrangement for use of its name or logo but is not actively involved in the marketing or administration of the product or service connected with the arrangement.

-A provision impacting non-qualified deferred compensation plans was originally in both the House and Senate bills and would have eliminated 457 plans for associations and other nonprofit employers.
-ASAE and others made the case that these deferred compensation arrangements are offered to many employees of tax-exempt organizations as a means of supplementing their retirement income.
-Since nonprofit employers can’t offer performance stock options to key employees, 457 plans are an important benefit in attracting top talent.
-The provision was removed from both bills before passage.
+Nonqualified deferred-compensation plans: This provision, originally included in both the House and Senate bills, would have eliminated so-called 457 plans for associations and other nonprofit employers.
+ASAE and others made the case that these deferred-compensation arrangements are offered to many employees of tax-exempt organizations as a means of supplementing their retirement income.
+Since nonprofit employers can’t offer performance stock options to key employees, 457 plans are an important benefit that assists in attracting top talent.

 Additional Tax Issues:

-Charitable Deduction The final tax bill increases the adjusted gross income (AGI) limit on the charitable contributions deduction from 50% to 60% for cash gifts.
+Charitable contributions: The tax bill increases the adjusted gross income (AGI) limit on the charitable contributions deduction from 50 percent to 60 percent for cash gifts.
 However, the final bill roughly doubles the standard deduction to $12,000 for individuals and $24,000 for couples.
 With a higher standard deduction, fewer taxpayers will itemize their deductions on their tax returns and therefore won’t receive a benefit for giving to charity, which some charities fear could reduce giving.

 “ASAE supports quality, affordable, accessible health care for all Americans.
 ASAE supports national uniform standards for funding benefits and employee protections.
 ASAE further believes that association health care plans possess many years of proven experience in the delivery of benefits through purchasing coalitions.
 As such, association health care plans can lead the way to the reform goals of providing the efficient delivery of quality health care to more citizens.” – ASAE Board Approved Position Statement #6